lp Command: Tutorial & Examples

 request id is myprinter-8 (1 file(s))

-Common problems and solutions
+Common problems and pitfalls

 A common issue that may occur when using the lp command is a network failure.
 If the CUPS server cannot reach the printer due to a network issue, the print job will fail.
 Troubleshooting may involve checking the network connection and ensuring that the printer is correctly configured in the CUPS server.

-Except where otherwise noted, content on this site is licensed under a CC BY-SA 4.0 license CC BY SA
+The text above is licensed under CC BY-SA 4.0 CC BY SA